Floating is an unusual thing. Lots of people have questions.

 If you wear contacts, it’s good to bring a case, your solution, and your glasses.
 You also do need to shower before and after getting in the tank, so if you have special toiletries you want, you should bring those, too.
 If you have long hair, you might want to bring a brush.
 (We do provide soap, shampoo, towels, combs, and a blow dryer.)

-Currently we provide ShiKai Everyday shampoo and LEAP Organics lemongrass body wash in our showers, as well as ShiKai Cucumber Melon lotion.
+Currently we provide ShiKai Everyday shampoo and our private label Lemongrass & Sage Body Wash in our showers, as well as ShiKai Cucumber Melon lotion.
 Alba Botanica detangling spray is provided at the hair dryer counter.
 We also have Dr. Bronner’s Unscented liquid soap, available by request.

 Do I need a bathing suit?